 Excessive government spending runs a great risk of crowding out private economic activity.
-Even if an economy achieves faster growth through more government spending, such economic expansion tends to be only temporary, distorting the market allocation of resources and incentives for private investment.
+Even if an economy achieves faster growth through more government spending, such economic expansion tends to be only temporary, distorting the market allocation of resources and private investment incentives.
 Even worse, a government's insulation from market discipline often leads to bureaucracy, lower productivity, inefficiency, and mounting public debt that imposes an even greater burden on future generations.

 Fiscal Health.
-A government's budget is one of the clearest indicators of the extent to which it respects the principle of limited government.
-By delineating priorities and allocating resources, a budget signals clearly the areas in which government will intervene in economic activity and the extent of that intervention.
-Beyond that, however, a budget reflects a government's commitment (or lack of commitment) to sound financial management of resources, which is both essential for dynamic long-term economic expansion and critical to the advancement of economic freedom.
+One of the clearest indicators of the extent to which a government respects the principle of limited government is its budget.
+By delineating priorities and allocating resources, a budget signals clearly the areas in which a government will intervene in economic activity and the extent of that intervention.
+Beyond that, however, a budget reflects a government's commitment (or lack thereof) to sound financial management of resources, which is both essential for dynamic long-term economic expansion and critical to the advancement of economic freedom.